 Aleksi Aaltonen is a management information systems scholar and a successful entrepreneur with thirty years of experience in digital innovation.
 He is currently an Associate Professor at Stevens Institute of Technology, where he studies data and data-based innovation and organizing.
 He also serves as a Deputy Editor-in-Chief at the Journal of Information Technology, and as a member of the Research Advisory Committee at Numeris.
 Aleksi holds a PhD from the London School of Economics and Political Science.

-Research Handbook on Digital Data: Interdisciplinary Perspectives is now available from Edward Elgar!
+My Research Handbook on Digital Data: Interdisciplinary Perspectives (edited with Marta Stelmaszak and Kalle Lyytinen) is available from Edward Elgar.
+You can download the introductory chapter for free!

 Faculty profile at Stevens